Single-shot and measurement-based quantum error correction via fault complexes

-We address the case of single-shot codes with rank-deficient PCMs without metachecks in~\appref{sec:derivations}.
-We note that there exist single-shot quantum codes with full-rank PCMs~\cite{fawzi_constant_2018,gu_single-shot_2024}, to which our arguments above cannot be applied, and the existence of single-shot lattice surgery protocols for these codes remains an open question.
-We conjecture that codes enabling single-shot lattice surgery without performance degradation can be constructed from the balanced product of two good qLDPC codes~\cite{dinur_good_2022, leverrier_quantum_2022, panteleev_asymptotically_2022, breuckmann_balanced_2021, hastings_fiber_2021}.
+We address the case of single-shot codes with rank-deficient PCMs without metachecks in~\cite{supp}.
+We note that there exist single-shot quantum codes with full-rank PCMs~\cite{fawzi_constant_2020,gu_single-shot_2024}, to which our arguments above cannot be applied, and the existence of single-shot lattice surgery protocols for these codes remains an open question.
+We conjecture that codes enabling single-shot lattice surgery without performance degradation can be constructed from the balanced product of two good qLDPC codes~\cite{dinur_good_2023, leverrier_quantum_2022, panteleev_asymptotically_2022, breuckmann_balanced_2021, hastings_fiber_2021}.

 \prlsection{Improved decoding of single-shot codes} Estimating the error threshold of a single-shot code requires simulating multiple rounds of noisy syndrome measurement until the threshold has converged~\cite{brown_fault-tolerant_2016}.
 Since in MBQC there always exist detectors spanning multiple rounds, decoding must proceed using an overlapping window decoder~\cite{dennis_topological_2002,skoric_parallel_2023,berent_analog_2024,huang_increasing_2024,bombin_modular_2023}, which is naturally defined for a fault complex.
 The fault complex framework provides a systematic guide for constructing efficient simulations and evaluating the performance of these protocols.